Multicultural Marketing Mishaps: MAC Cosmetics and Western Muslims [Case Study]

 Multicultural is international

-To keep up with changing demographics and attitudes about diversity and inclusion, modern agencies include multicultural marketing among their offerings.
+To keep up with changing demographics and attitudes about diversity and inclusion, modern agencies include multicultural marketing to Western Muslims among their offerings.

 But to be successful, marketers must understand how the attitudes and customs of Western ethnic and religious groups compared to those in other minority and majority cultures.